PinkHatSpike/pioio/README.md

 IOIO Library for Processing

 the aim of this library is to make using the IOIO development board in Processing's Android mode as simple as possible, cutting down as much boilerplate code as possible.
+in short, you only need to define function <code>void ioioSetup(IOIO ioio)</code> and <code>void ioioLoop(IOIO ioio)</code> in your main sketch.

 inspiration from
 [How to use Processing in Android mode with the IOIO board](http://benatwork.cc/how-to-use-processing-in-android-mode-with-the-ioio-board/)